-LGST 611: Responsibility in Global Management

-LGST 612: Responsibility in Business
+LGST 611: Responsibility in Global Management 0.5 CU LGST 612: Responsibility in Business 0.5 CU

-Responsible business leadership entails respect for law and commitment We will also be available during Pre-Term, but that's a busy time for to core ethical principles.
-You have two choices for fulfilling the you, so we encourage you to think about these course choices before required course in this content area.
-Both courses are directly relevant coming and take the time in Pre-Term to finalize decisions or clear up to anyone occupying a leadership role in business.
-First, you may any unanswered questions. explore these issues within the context of global business, examining ethical and legal responsibility primarily through the lens of large multinational firms.
-Alternatively, you may elect a course on ethical and legal responsibility for business leaders more generally, emphasiz-In Summary: ing responsible decision making when conflicts arise between personal values and the demands of competitive markets, regardless of firm size or cultural context.
+Responsible business leadership entails respect for law and commitment to core ethical principles.
+You have two choices for fulfilling the required course in this content area.
+Both courses are directly relevant to anyone occupying a leadership role in business.
+First, you may explore these issues within the context of global business, examining ethical and legal responsibility primarily through the lens of large multinational firms.
+Alternatively, you may elect a course on ethical and legal responsibility for business leaders more generally, emphasizing responsible decision making when conflicts arise between personal values and the demands of competitive markets, regardless of firm size or cultural context.
+Individual instructors vary the sequence and emphasis of topics in both courses depending on their expertise in commercial law and/or business ethics.
+Please consult online syllabi for further reference.
 Note: this area requirement may not be waived.